Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Introduction

 For example, SMEFT has been used to study general LFV processes \cite{Crivellin:2013hpa,Pruna:2014asa,Crivellin:2017rmk}, LFV $B$-meson decays (LFVBDs) \cite{Alonso:2014csa, Aebischer:2015fzz, Crivellin:2015era, Becirevic:2016zri, Descotes-Genon:2023pen, Ali:2023kua}, Z boson LFV decays (ZLFVDs) \cite{Calibbi:2021pyh}, Higgs boson LFV decays (HLFVDs) \cite{Cullen:2020zof} or LFV Quarkonium decays (LFVQDs) \cite{Calibbi:2022ddo}.
 Although these references are hardly an exhaustive list of such works, it has been shown in all of them that the most dominant contributions to LFV processes come from dimension-6 operators, and the operators contributing to leptonic or semi-leptonic processes are either of the Higgs-fermion or four-fermion type.
-But for our present purpose, we focus our attention on the inputs from low-energy precision experiments as they are particularly sensitive to NP.
+For our present purpose, we focus our attention on the inputs from low-energy precision experiments that may be particularly sensitive to NP.
 In this regard, a subset of dimension-6 four-fermion operators involving two quarks and two leptons is particularly relevant.
 Specifically, these operators with different lepton flavours contribute to a wide range of low-energy LFV observables that are experimentally accessible.
-We shall refer to them as LFV $2q2\ell$ operators hereafter in this paper and estimate the bounds on them by comparing low-energy observables dependent on them.
-A comprehensive list of these operators within the SMEFT framework, with their chirality structure, is given in Table-\ref{tab:Dim-6 2q2l operators1} while a similar list of effective operators appropriate for low-energy is provided in Table-\ref{tab:JMSop}.
+We shall refer to them as LFV $2q2\ell$ operators hereafter in this work and estimate the bounds on them by comparing low-energy observables dependent on them.
+A comprehensive list of these operators within the SMEFT framework, along with their chirality structures, is provided in Table \ref{tab:Dim-6 2q2l operators1}.
+A similar list of effective operators appropriate for low-energy (LEFT) is provided in Table-\ref{tab:JMSop}.